SparkPost/support-docs/content/momentum/4/production-config.md

 ---
 lastUpdated: "05/21/2024"
 title: "Production Environment Configurations"
-description: "This section provides hardware specifications for different target volume levels.
-All systems are rated for use with CPU utilization at 50% in order to accommodate traffic spikes.
-All volumes are specified with the assumption of an average message size of 100 kB."
+description: "This section provides hardware specifications for different target volume levels"
 ---

 This section provides hardware specifications for different target volume levels.
 All systems are rated for use with CPU utilization at 50% in order to accommodate traffic spikes.
 All volumes are specified with the assumption of an average message size of 100 kB.